MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    Has permissions to access and view project information.
    :::column-end:::
    :::column span="2":::
-   Contains all users and groups that have been added anywhere to the project.
+   Contains all users and groups added anywhere to the project.
 You can't modify the membership of this group.
    > [!NOTE]
    > We recommend that you don't change the default permissions for this group.
    :::column-end:::